bartonski/barton_juggling/README.md

 1. Frames for a site swap orbit

 ... what if we batch the frames, and group the contours by proximity?

+## Glossary

+* Juggling tracker terminology:
+    * an 'event' has a location in space and time.
+    * an 'object' is something that exists in space and time -- a hand or prop.
+    * a 'hand' is an object that manipulates props being juggled
+    * a 'prop' is an object being juggled -- ball, club, ring, rubber chicken, etc.
+    * a 'release' is the event where a prop is thrown
+    * a 'catch' is the event where a prop is caught
+    * a 'path' has an object and a sequence of events that describe the movement of the object.
+    * a 'throw' is the path of a prop from release to catch.
+    * a 'carry' is the path of a prop and hand from the point of catch to release
+    * a 'return' is the path of an empty hand from the release to catch
+    * a prop has either a 'throw' path or a 'carry' path. \*
+    * a hand has either a 'carry' path or a 'return' path.
+    * a 'pattern' is a collection of throws and carries.

+\* This neglects starts and multiplexes, which is probably a serious oversight.